-Team members experimenting with various ideas would need a real hospital environment to test.
-We plan to take some of the ideas and partner with our business partners to try them at actual hospitals.
+Team members experimenting with various ideas would need a natural hospital environment to test.
+We plan to take some concepts and partner with our business partners to try them at actual hospitals.
 More to come about this soon.

-Not all innovation projects need to be completely developed without business as well as societal partnerships.
+Only some innovation projects must be developed entirely with business and societal partnerships.
 There are various opportunities to partner within the industry.
-Banfield, including Banfield Foundation, is very active in the community.
+Banfield, including the Banfield Foundation, is very active in the community.
 We plan to expand our technology ecosystem by partnering with Mars educational institutions, organizations, shelters, and sister companies.
 Multiple events are already happening on this front and will be shared in future posts.

-Thank you to Drawbridge Illustrations, founded by Nitya Wakhlu, for making the visual posters and the illustrations shown above.
-Thank you, Nikos, for your work on the video animation, and thank you, Suha Ardahan, for the ASCII art in the ”bIT” image.
-All Banfield leaders and associates, thank you for your passion and love in making a better world for pets through innovation!
+Thank you to Drawbridge Illustrations, founded by Nitya Wakhlu, for making the visual posters and illustrations.
+Thank you, Nikos, for your work on the video animation and Suha Ardahan for the ASCII art in the” bIT” image.
+All Banfield leaders and associates, thank you for your passion and love for making a better world for pets through innovation!